mbuckler/personal-website/content/post/patenting.md

 	As long as you aren't under a CIIAA then yes, you can patent on your own.
 Fees from the patent office will be reduced because you as a person are a ["micro entity"](https://www.uspto.gov/learning-and-resources/newsletter/inventors-eye/new-fees-and-micro-entity-status-take-effect-march), but the cost of hiring a skilled patent attorney may be significant.
+The best bet for individual inventors (and sometimes even organizations) is to first file for a provisional patent application.

+* Should I file a provisional patent application?

+	While a provisional patent application will not be reviewed by the patent office and will not become a patent without further applications, it sets the all important filing date.
+A lot of work goes into building the claims in a formal patent application, and so the provisional application allows for a way to set the date of filing before time has been spent on developing these claims.
+Even skilled patent attorneys will often suggest filing a provisional patent application before continuing to the claims.
+Provisional applications are also very low cost as their fees are much smaller than that of a full application.
+This makes them a good option for individual or small patent applicants who haven't yet raised funds for a patent attorney.
+Keep in mind though that a provisional application only holds power for a year unless a full patent application has been filed in that time.

 * When should I file?

 	In a phrase: As Soon As Possible.
-You might remember being told in school to date every single entry in your lab/design notebook.
+You might remember being told in school that you should date every single entry in your lab/design notebook.
 That was because at the time (pre-2013) the US had a "first-to-invent" patenting system.
 If someone else was to file for a patent that you had invented first (as proven by your dated lab notebook), the other person's patent would be invalidated.
-This is no longer the case however as the US has
-[changed to "first-inventor-to-file"](https://en.wikipedia.org/wiki/First_to_file_and_first_to_invent#USA_change_to_first-inventor-to-file_(FITF)).
+This is no longer the case however as the US has [changed to "first-inventor-to-file"](https://en.wikipedia.org/wiki/First_to_file_and_first_to_invent#USA_change_to_first-inventor-to-file_(FITF)).
 With this in mind, if you want to patent an invention in the US or any other "first-to-file" country you must file as soon after creating the invention as